JohnLavender474/Mega-2D-Game-Engine/README.md

 `Mega 2D Game Engine` is a Kotlin-based game development engine built on the popular LibGDX framework.
 The project is designed to provide very simple yet effective and flexible tools for designing a 2D game in LibGDX.
+The design decisions made in this game engine are made to cater to the [Megaman Maverick](https://github.com/JohnLavender474/Megaman-Maverick) game.
+Therefore, if you choose to use this engine for your own game, it might be worthwhile to (1) fork the project to make your own changes and (2) to use the Megaman Maverick game as a template for how to use the engine.
+The rest of this README will refer to the game engine in terms completely de-coupled from Megaman Maverick.

-To see how to install and use this library in your game, see the [Installation](#Installation) section.
+To see how to install and use this library for your own game, see the [Installation](#Installation) section.

 The engine uses the [Entity-Component-System](https://en.wikipedia.org/wiki/Entity_component_system) pattern.
 Classes for entities, components, systems, and the engine are provided in this project.
 To read more on how ECS is implemented and used in this project, see the [Architecture](#Architecture) section.

-To see the engine in action, see [Megaman Maverick](https://github.com/JohnLavender474/Megaman-Maverick)!

 ## Installation